Western anger at anti-gay law hits Uganda's currency

 “Ugandans and Africans in general look at the gay phenomenon as something alien and therefore new,” said Arinaitwe Rugyendo, the editor of Red Pepper, a tabloid which splashed names and photographs of Uganda’s “top homos” on its pages this week.

-“Our aim is news,” he said, denying that the coverage could jeopardise the people “exposed” as gay.
+“Our aim is news,” he said, denying that the coverage could jeopardize the people “exposed” as gay.
 “This coverage will not endanger anyone,” he said.

 Activists said the law and media coverage had driven gays into hiding.